adammitha/STAT201-group-project/feedback/feedback-ta.md

 "30 items." --- Items means reported crimes? (yes, done!)

-Your estimates break down proportion of theft crimes across neighbourhoods, but are the proportions out of the total number of reported crimes in all of Vancouver, out of the total number of reported crimes in these 3 neighbourhoods, or just within each neighbourhood?
+Your estimates break down proportion of theft crimes across neighborhoods, but are the proportions out of the total number of reported crimes in all of Vancouver, out of the total number of reported crimes in these 3 neighborhoods, or just within each neighborhoods?
 Make sure this is clear without the reader having to decipher your code. (added line!)

 Methods:

 "We're also using blocking in our analysis." --- Is there random sampling within blocks at all?
-It seems like you just hand picked a neighbourhood from each block.
+It seems like you just hand picked a neighborhoods from each block.
 (done kinda!)

-"Crime has been linked to wealth (and more specifically, socioeconomic status, or SES) " --- If so, then why not use the full data of all neighbourhoods from Vancouver, rather than artificially creating a sample of neighbourhoods from different SES?
-Are you not changing the composition of SES, relative to the full data for Vancouver, by handpicking neighbourhoods?
+"Crime has been linked to wealth (and more specifically, socioeconomic status, or SES) " --- If so, then why not use the full data of all neighborhoods from Vancouver, rather than artificially creating a sample of neighborhoods from different SES?
+Are you not changing the composition of SES, relative to the full data for Vancouver, by handpicking neighborhoods?
 (changed!)

 "trust in police generally was found to be at a "record low" in August of 2020 [New York Times, 10]." --- Do you think these findings also apply to Vancouver police?
 (TODO: find stats can article)

-"Shaughnessy, for one, being at a rather high-end extreme of wealth, might be less useful in our analysis, as it doesn't really generalize to any kind of useful population outside of that specific neighborhood." --- So why did you pick it over another high income neighbourhood?
+"Shaughnessy, for one, being at a rather high-end extreme of wealth, might be less useful in our analysis, as it doesn't really generalize to any kind of useful population outside of that specific neighborhood." --- So why did you pick it over another high income neighborhood?
-(TODO: fix neighbourhoods)
+(TODO: fix neighborhoods)

 When writing hypotheses, be sure to define variables like p and delta p.
 (TODO: define variables)